Civil Litigation in Texas: The Basics in Three Phases

 Step 1: Research

 Preparing a legal claim includes learning whether or not you have a viable claim that can be heard by a judge, what laws apply to the facts of your case, what facts are relevant to your claim and what type of remedy you can ask for in court.
-For more information about the specific steps you should follow to successfully prepare a legal claim, click here to review our Legal Research Guide.
+For more information about the specific steps you should follow to successfully prepare a legal claim, see TexasLawHelp's Legal Research Guide.

 As part of your research, investigate Alternative Dispute Resolution Even experienced attorneys regularly settle their cases outside of court using ADR.
 This might be the best option for you too.
 It could save you time, money and even unnecessary damage to your personal relationships.